 Scope & Content Note

-Series 1: Ephemera (undated)
+Series 1: Ephemera (not dated)

 Consists of a few miscellaneous items related to Lewis E. Crawford and the Crawford family.
 Included are two examples of his letterhead stationary and some handwritten notes about the cattle trade in Texas, including a reference to a Crawford ancestor.

-Series 2: Manuscripts (undated)
+Series 2: Manuscripts (not dated)